Thyroid Cancer: The Basics

 The most common sign of thyroid cancer is a bump (nodule).
 Larger thyroid nodules can cause:

-• A feeling tightness or a pressing down/pressure on parts of your throat.
+- A feeling of tightness or pressure on parts of your throat.

 Diagnosis of Thyroid Cancer

 When your healthcare providers think you may have thyroid cancer, you will have some tests done.
+Your provider will also look at your body and check your lymph nodes to see if they are larger than they should be.
 Some of the tests used are:

-• If an ultrasound finds the nodule may be cancer, then a fine needle aspiration (FNA) biopsy is done.
+- If an ultrasound finds the nodule may be cancer, a fine needle aspiration (FNA) biopsy will be done.

-A pathology report sums up the results of these tests and is sent to your healthcare provider.
+A pathology report shows the results of these tests and is sent to your healthcare provider.
 This report is part of planning your treatment.
 You can ask for a copy of your report for your records.

 Staging Thyroid Cancer